YuhangTom/Stat585-at-ISU.github.io/_blog/07/AdokweiAbraham.md

     - Yes
     - Unless required by applicable law or agreed to in writing, the copyright holder, or any other party who modifies it cannot be held liable for any sort of damage.
 3. **Assume that you are in the process of making a package for your own graduate work.
 Describe considerations that come into play in deciding on a license.
 In case you are not quite at that stage in your graduate studies yet, come up with a likely scenario.
 Describe it and discuss.**
   - While working on my Master's Critical Component, I came across a project that will potentially lead to creating as R package.
-This package will essentially help individuals compute *BIC Values* when performing Principal Component Analysis for situations where $n\,<\,p$ by making reference to a paper by @bai2018consistency .
+This package will essentially help individuals compute *BIC Values* when performing Principal Component Analysis for situations where $n\,<\,p$ by making reference to a paper by Bai et al 2018.
 Using *BIC* is one way to assess the number of components to retain.
   - Looking over the three fundamental questions, I believe my closest option would be the *MIT License*.
 This is because, I want others to freely use my package without reservation plus I wouldn't have to deal with legal issues.

+Bai, Zhidong, Kwok Pui Choi, and Yasunori Fujikoshi.
+2018.
+“Consistency of AIC and BIC in Estimating the Number of Significant Components in High-Dimensional Principal Component Analysis.”
+The Annals of Statistics 46 (3): 1050–76.

 <ul>
 {% for post in site.blog %}